Snaiel/ML-Fireballs/README.md

     - Perform object detection

-        - Run the custom-trained YOLOv8 object detection model on each tile.
+        - Run the custom-trained YOLOv8 object detection model on each tile (Wondering how the YOLOv8 model was made?
+Refer to [Dataset & Model Methodology](#dataset--model-methodology)).
         - Reposition each tile detection to its respective position in the full-sized image.
         - Find groups of overlapping bounding boxes and group them together.
         - Merge the bounding boxes within the separate groups.